jflancer/nwhl-scraper/README.md

 Scrape NWHL Schedule and Play by Play Data in R
 This is not a finished product and I'd appreciate any feedback/pull requests/suggestion/etc. I can be reached on twitter @jakef1873.
 If you'd like to scrape nwhl data using python I'd strongly recommend checking out https://github.com/mcbarlowe/nwhl_scraper.

+Note: I've made quite a few changes since this was written and have not updated the list of all components to this project.

 nwhl_scraper.R
 ---------------